This farmer gave 600 homes cheap electricity that the power company couldn't

 With nothing but a blueprint in mind, he got to work.

-On his farmland is a stream that has water flowing non-stop throughout the year.
-“Even during the dry season, it doesn’t stop."
-The perfect spot to build his watermill, he thought, would be the section with a 3m drop.
+On his farmland is a stream that has water flowing non-stop all year, even in the dry season.
+He found the perfect spot to build his watermill on a section with a 3m drop.

 To fund his project, he sold the two cows he owned.
 He then bought wood that he cut and assembled into the water wheel.